Weight loss - unintentional

 Call your health care provider if:

-- You have lost more than 5% of your normal body weight over 6 - 12 months or less, and the weight loss cannot be explained.
+- You have lost more than 10 pounds OR 5% of your normal body weight over 6-2 months or less, and you don't know the reason.

 What to expect at your health care provider's office

 The health care provider will do a physical exam and check your weight.
 You will be asked questions about your medical history and symptoms, including:

 - How much weight have you lost?

 - Has the weight loss occurred quickly or slowly?

 - Are you eating less?